charite/asdpex/README.md

 make
 cd ..
 ```
-This command should result in an executable programm called regionalign2vcf, which is later on needed.
+This command should result in an executable programm called regionalign2vcf, which is needed later on.

 We use the maven build system to compile the code.
 First cd back to the main folder.
 ```